-Neighbor PoE PSE tab field descriptions
+Neighbor PoE PSE Tab Field Descriptions

-The following table describes the fields on the Neighbor PoE PSE tab.
+Use the data in the following table to use the Neighbor PoE PSE tab.

 Name Description TimeMark Specifies the TimeFilter for this entry.
 LocalPortNum Identifies the local port on which the remote system information is received.
 Index Displays an arbitrary local integer value used by this agent to identify a particular MSAP.
 An agent is encouraged to assign monotonically increasing index values to new entries, starting with one, after each reboot.
 PSEPowerAvailable Specifies the power available (in units of 0.1 watts) from the PSE connected remotely to this port.